8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 Multiple tables representing each institution and account; Vanguard has 3 separate tables, for example, because there are three different tax buckets.

-I sign into the various account apps and update the spreadsheet values for each account as they appear in the app—not accounting for money "in flight" that hasn't altered the value of the account; this is why the debt number is greater than 0 and cash is a bit higher than it really is—the credit cards haven’t been paid in full by the time I post.
+I sign into the various account apps and update the spreadsheet values for each account as they appear in the app—not accounting for money "in flight" that hasn't altered the value of the account; this is why the debt number is greater than 0 and cash is a bit higher than it really is—the credit cards haven’t been paid in full by the time I post; or, they have and new charges have posted.

 Once I've updated the account tables, the data entry is complete, except for what I do to get the numbers for these posts (more on that later).
-From here, I have a few more tables that consolidate the data entered here.
+From here, I have a few more tables that automatically consolidate the data entered here.

 ### Consolidation tables